cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 We're finally ready to deploy our environment release!

 This will initially take some time.
 The process will initially require compilation of all the packages into binaries.
 It does this by booting dedicated VMs for performing compilation.

 By default, it boots a single VM per package to ensure a clean environment.
+On AWS using an m1.small, this means you'll pay 8c per package (the minimum hourly price).

 ```
 $ bosh deploy